 The short answer is yes—insurance companies absolutely can and will use your social media against you.
 In fact, scrolling through your profiles has become one of the very first moves an insurance adjuster or defense team makes.
 At Saunders & Chabert, we see firsthand how multi-million dollar corporations turn innocent daily updates into a calculated legal defense designed to minimize your recovery.

-The Investigation (They Are Already Watching)
+(They Are Already Watching)

 → PRO TIP: The moment you file a claim, assume you have an audience.